Picolab/apps/README.md

 Run 'DATABASE_PASSWORD="your password" knex migrate:latest'.

+You may want to clear your history after this last command, as your password will be visible in plain text.

 This migration creates a new table in your apps database called SafeAndMine with two columns: tagID and DID.

 Re-enter the interactive command line prompt by typing 'mysql -u root -p'.
 Type 'use apps' and then 'describe SafeAndMine;' to verify that the newly created table exists.